About Me

 École polytechnique & ONERA - The French Aerospace Lab

-I am currently pursuing a PhD in theoretical and numerical fluid mechanics and aeroelasticity on the Improvement of Aeroelastic Models for Linear Gust Response Prediction for aerofoils in subsonic and supersonic flow using resolvent analysis.
-This project will be co-supervised by Dr Olivier Marquet (ONERA-DAAA), Dr Johann Moulin (ONERA-DAAA), and Dr Lutz Lesshafft (École polytechnique-LadHyX), and is partly funded by Airbus and ONERA.
+I am currently completing a PhD in theoretical and numerical fluid mechanics and aeroelasticity on the Improvement of Aeroelastic Models for Linear Gust Response Prediction for aerofoils in subsonic and supersonic flow using resolvent analysis.
+This project is supervised by Dr Olivier Marquet (ONERA-DAAA), with Dr Lutz Lesshafft (École polytechnique-LadHyX) as my Directeur de Thèse.
+The project is partly funded by DGAC and ONERA with collaborators at Airbus.
+The manuscript for my PhD is currently being worked on, and we also wrote and presented a peer reviewed conference proceeding titled Resolvent Analysis for Aerofoil Response to Optimal Gusts at FIV2024 in Foz do Iguaçu, Brazil on 2-5 July, 2024.

 MSc Advanced Aeronautical Engineering